Royal Maundy: Modern day

-Today the recipients are pensioners, chosen on an interdenominational basis from various Christian churches for their service to their churches and communities.
+The recipients are pensioners, chosen on an interdenominational basis from various Christian churches for their service to their churches and communities.
 In most years, recipients are nominated by Christian clergy of various denominations in the diocese where the service is held.
 In 2011, however, as well as recipients representing Westminster Abbey, forty recipients came from the Anglican Diocese of Gibraltar in Europe, which covers continental Europe, and forty from the Diocese of Sodor and Man, which consists of the Isle of Man.
 Robert Patterson, Bishop of Sodor and Man, while at a conference of Anglican bishops, had invited Elizabeth to his cathedral for Maundy services; he received word that this would be too difficult, but that his diocese could nominate recipients.
 For 2012, in honour of her Diamond Jubilee, recipients were selected from all 44 dioceses in the United Kingdom for the service at York Minster.

 The Yeomen of the Guard are present at the ceremony and serve as "Indoor Guard"; the choir of the Chapel Royal is also present.
 Six wandsmen, whose original function is uncertain, guide the recipients to their places and render any other help which is needed.
 Present at the ceremony are four Maundy Children (formally "Children of the Royal Almonry"), two boys and two girls.
 The original Maundy Children were four old men, charity recipients, whose sole duty was to attend at the Royal Maundy service wearing linen scarves.
 As their fees for the service amounted to over twenty pounds per year, this was deemed an abuse of charity, and in 1808 the old men were pensioned off and replaced by actual children.
 The first children appointed from 1808 did not personally attend the service, but their parents received five guineas per year to aid in their education until the age of fourteen, and four other children from schools in the City of Westminster represented them at the service.
 Today, the Maundy Children are chosen from religious and state schools, and receive a set of Maundy coins for their participation.
 Officials in the Maundy service wear towels over their clothing, worn over the shoulder and tied at the waist.
 The linen towels were once retained by their wearers, but since 1883, the same towels, laundered each year, have been used.